-Located approximately 200 kilometres north-northeast of St. John’s, the sector lies in the western portion of the Eastern Newfoundland region and the four new parcels cover an area of approximately 10,360 square kilometres.
-Water depths range from 200 metres to 2,000 metres.
+Located ~200 km north-northeast of St. John’s, the sector lies in the western portion of the Eastern Newfoundland region and the four new parcels cover an area of ~10,360 km2.
+Water depths range from 200 m to 2,000 m.

 The 2022 Resource Assessment within the Orphan basin area demonstrates a potential for an active petroleum system with four main plays sourced by various source rocks (Upper Jurassic, Cretaceous, and Cenozoic).
 Basin geometry and sedimentary supply through geological time were favorable for sand reservoir distribution during the Early and Late Cretaceous and Oligocene ages – developing sand-rich turbidite systems of sand sheets, lobes, and channels.

 Sedimentary and environmental conditions were favorable for marine and terrestrial organic matter preservation in marine settings during the Late Jurassic, Cretaceous, and Paleogene times.